sib-swiss/single-cell-training/docs/day1/analysis_tools_qc.md

 **After having completed this chapter you will be able to:**

+- Load single cell data into R
+- Explain the basic structure of a `Seurat` object and extract count data and metadata
 - Calculate and visualize quality measures based on:
     - mitochondrial genes
     - ribosomal genes